vtsatskin/SmartData/contents/index.md

 point into usage is added to the *Data and Cellular* section of settings (see *0.1*).

-Users who have multiple SIM cards may want to know which SIM card the graph is being displayed for.
-The active SIM card is displayed in the figure *1* at the bottom.
+Users who have multiple SIM cards may want to know which SIM card the data is being displayed for.
+A tab bar is added at the top of figure *1.0* to facilitate this.
+The user may select which SIM card to display from this bar as well.

-The value of having WiFi usage is in question, as seen in the *3b* alternative.
-Instead, this area is used to report more about mobile usage.
-A histogram of monthly usage is included along with a report of what percentage of the data is used in the background.
+As seen in figure *2b*, a histogram of monthly usage is included along with a report of what percentage of the data is used in the background.
 This is intended to help support the user in making an informed decision of how to control the application's data usage.

 [![](images/mockups/simple-integration.png)](images/mockups/simple-integration.png)